 Ge/EE/ESE 157 c.
 Remote Sensing for Environmental and Geological Applications.
 9 units (3-3-3); third term.
 Analysis of electromagnetic radiation at visible, infrared, and radio wavelengths for interpretation of the physical and chemical characteristics of the surfaces of Earth and other planets.
 Topics: interaction of light with materials, spectroscopy of minerals and vegetation, atmospheric removal, image analysis, classification, and multi-temporal studies.
 This course does not require but is complementary to EE 157ab with emphasis on applications for geological and environmental problems, using data acquired from airborne and orbiting remote sensing platforms.
 Students will work with digital remote sensing datasets in the laboratory and there will be one field trip.
 Instructor: Ehlmann.

-CS/CNS/EE 159.
+CS/CNS/EE/IDS 159.
 Advanced Topics in Machine Learning.
 9 units (3-0-6); third term.
 Prerequisites: CS 155; strong background in statistics, probability theory, algorithms, and linear algebra; background in optimization is a plus as well.
 This course focuses on current topics in machine learning research.
 This is a paper reading course, and students are expected to understand material directly from research articles.
 Students are also expected to present in class, and to do a final project.
-Instructors: Yue.
+Instructor: Yue.

 EE 164.
 Stochastic and Adaptive Signal Processing.
 9 units (3-0-6); third term.
-Prerequisite: ACM/EE 116 or equivalent.
+Prerequisite: ACM/EE/IDS 116 or equivalent.
 Fundamentals of linear estimation theory are studied, with applications to stochastic and adaptive signal processing.
 Topics include deterministic and stochastic least-squares estimation, the innovations process, Wiener filtering and spectral factorization, state-space structure and Kalman filters, array and fast array algorithms, displacement structure and fast algorithms, robust estimation theory and LMS and RLS adaptive fields.
-Given in alternate years; Not offered 2016–17.
+Given in alternate years; Not offered 2018–19.
 Instructor: Hassibi.

 EE/APh 180.
 Nanotechnology.
 6 units (3-0-3); first term.
 This course will explore the techniques and applications of nanofabrication and miniaturization of devices to the smallest scale.
 It will be focused on the understanding of the technology of miniaturization, its history and present trends towards building devices and structures on the nanometer scale.
 Examples of applications of nanotechnology in the electronics, communications, data storage and sensing world will be described, and the underlying physics as well as limitations of the present technology will be discussed.
 Instructor: Scherer.

 APh/EE 183.
 Physics of Semiconductors and Semiconductor Devices.
 9 units (3-0-6); third term.
 Principles of semiconductor electronic structure, carrier transport properties, and optoelectronic properties relevant to semiconductor device physics.
 Fundamental performance aspects of basic and advanced semiconductor electronic and optoelectronic devices.
 Topics include energy band theory, carrier generation and recombination mechanisms, quasi-Fermi levels, carrier drift and diffusion transport, quantum transport.
-Instructors: Nadj-Perge.
+Instructor: Nadj-Perge.

 EE/BE/MedE 185.
 MEMS Technology and Devices.
 9 units (3-0-6); third term.
 Prerequisite: APh/EE 9 ab, or instructor’s permission.
 Micro-electro-mechanical systems (MEMS) have been broadly used for biochemical, medical, RF, and lab-on-a-chip applications.
 This course will cover both MEMS technologies (e.g., micro- and nanofabrication) and devices.
 For example, MEMS technologies include anisotropic wet etching, RIE, deep RIE, micro/nano molding and advanced packaging.
 This course will also cover various MEMS devices used in microsensors and actuators.
-Examples will include pressure sensors, accelerometers, gyros, FR filters, digital mirrors, microfluidics, micro total-analysis system, biomedical implants, etc. Not offered 2016–17.
+Examples will include pressure sensors, accelerometers, gyros, FR filters, digital mirrors, microfluidics, micro total-analysis system, biomedical implants, etc. Not offered 2018–19.

 EE/MedE 187.
 VLSI and ULSI Technology.
 9 units (3-0-6); third term.
 Prerequisites: APh/EE 9 ab, EE/APh 180 or instructor’s permission.
 This course is designed to cover the state-of-the-art micro/nanotechnologies for the fabrication of ULSI including BJT, CMOS, and BiCMOS.
 Technologies include lithography, diffusion, ion implantation, oxidation, plasma deposition and etching, etc. Topics also include the use of chemistry, thermal dynamics, mechanics, and physics.
-Not offered 2016–17.
+Not offered 2018–19.

 BE/EE/MedE 189 ab.
 Design and Construction of Biodevices.
-12 units (3-6-3) a = second and third terms; 9 units (0-9-0) b = third term.
+12 units (3-6-3) a = first and third terms; 9 units (0-9-0) b = third term.
 Prerequisites: ACM 95/100 ab (for BE/EE/MedE 189 a); BE/EE/MedE 189 a (for BE/EE/MedE 189 b).
 Part a, students will design and implement biosensing systems, including a pulse monitor, a pulse oximeter, and a real-time polymerase-chain-reaction incubator.
 Students will learn to program in LABVIEW.
 Part b is a student-initiated design project requiring instructor’s permission for enrollment.
 Enrollment is limited to 24 students.
 BE/EE/MedE 189 a is an option requirement; BE/EE/MedE 189 b is not.
-Instructor: Yang.
+Instructors: Bois, Yang.